-TransPlus is an exciting new pilot of an NHS Gender Dysphoria Clinic for adults (17 & over) that is integrated into an existing sexual health & HIV service at 56 Dean Street.
+TransPlus is an exciting new pilot of an NHS Gender Dysphoria Clinic for adults (17 and over) that is integrated into an existing sexual health and HIV service at 56 Dean Street.

 TransPlus will offer flexible, tailored support options, assessment for and diagnosis of gender dysphoria, hormone therapy (including prescriptions and monitoring), voice therapy, as well as referrals to surgical providers.
 The service will work to NHS England’s National Service Specification for gender dysphoria services.

 TransPlus doesn’t have a waiting list, as such.
 As a pilot service, we are seeing a limited number of service users over the course of three years.
 You are eligible to access TransPlus if you meet ALL of the following criteria

 We are contacting eligible people directly in order to let them know about the service and invite them to join TransPlus as a service user.

 If you meet all of the above criteria, please read through the rest of this Service User FAQ and decide whether or not you would like to transfer your care from your current waiting list to TransPlus at 56 Dean Street.
 Details about how to access the service are included in the questions below.

 Please note, as a small-scale, time-limited pilot we regret we cannot accept transfers of care from people who have already had their first appointment at another NHS Gender Dysphoria Service.

 You may not have heard from us for a number of reasons.
 For instance, we may not be aware that you are currently on a waiting list for an NHS Gender Dysphoria Clinic (i.e. we don’t know that you’re eligible for the service), or you may have changed your phone number since your last visit.